sudospaes/lollipop/README.md

   ./lollipop.exe help down
   ```
   ## How to use (example)
   Lollipop uses tags to download from YouTube.
-You have to provide him the desired video tag and the desired audio tag, for example, the command below:
+You have to provide it your desired video tag and audio tag, for example, the command below:
   ```bash
   ./lollipop down youtube_link -v tag_number -a tag_number
   ```
+   <span>If you won't do that.
+It's be fine. just type ```./lollipop down youtube_link``` to lollipop downloading highest qualities for you :3</span>

   Lollipop has not left you alone to get the number tag.
-You can get the necessary information using the get command, see this example:
+You can get the information with using get command, see this example:
   ```bash
   ./lollipop get https://youtu.be/-dYB0xfE7qs?si=29PqrPHpJ2Xd1lah
   ```